microsoft/azure-pipelines-tasks/Tasks/AzureMysqlDeployment/README.md

 ##### Azure Database for Mysql resource
 This tasks expects that the Azure resource for [Azure Database for Mysql](https://docs.microsoft.com/en-us/azure/mysql/overview) is already available in the [Azure portal](https://ms.portal.azure.com/?r=1#create/Microsoft.SQLDatabase.0.5.7-preview).
 The task can create a new database along with other Mysql commands but doesn't create the server.

+##### Mysql Client in agent box
+This task expects mysql client must be in agent box For window agent you can install it by runing this [script file](https://aka.ms/window-mysqlcli-installer) For Linux you can install it by running 'apt-get install mysql-client'.

 ### Parameters of the task:
 The parameters of the task are described in details, including examples, to show how to input the parameters.
 The parameters listed with a \* are required parameters for the task: